Symptoms of Bell’s Palsy

 Muscles stiffen when exposed to cold, when tired, or during illness

 Recovery is not consistent among patients.
-For some people the mouth may move before the ability to blink returns; in others it will be eyelids first and mouth last.
+For some people the mouth may move before the ability to blink returns; in others, it will be eyelids first and mouth last.
 Twitching may precede movement, but it doesn’t always.
 Pain in areas starting to “wake up” may occur, or may not.
 The sense of taste can be odd as the sensation returns, or the sense of taste may return without any awareness of the change.
-Recovery can be gradual, rapid, or hit occassional plateaus.
-Et cetera.
+Recovery can be gradual, rapid, or hit occasional plateaus.
+Etcetera.

-After paralysis facial muscles have a tendancy to become hypertonic.
+After paralysis, facial muscles have a tendency to become hypertonic.
 This means they tend to be overactive, contracting when they should be at rest.
 Typical signs are a squinty eye, the mouth pulling up, a sore or swollen cheek, and deepened creases.
 Unlike skeletal muscles, facial muscles lack spindles.
 Muscle spindles sense when a muscle is in a contracted state, and nerves can send the appropriate signal to the muscle telling it to relax.
 Without these spindles, there is no awareness of the contraction, and the muscles remain in a state of tension.
-A muscle that can not fully relax also can not fully contract, so the range of motion becomes limited.
+A muscle that can not fully relax also cannot fully contract, so the range of motion becomes limited.

-Learned misuse and disuse of the muscles also can effect both appearance and mobility.
-While the muscles are paralysed, it’s natural to try to eat, drink and speak, etc., as well as you can.
+Learned misuse and disuse of the muscles also can affect both appearance and mobility.
+While the muscles are paralyzed, it’s natural to try to eat, drink and speak, etc., as well as you can.
 New habits may be learned while you’re compensating for the nonworking muscles.
-You may inadvertantly call on inappropriate muscles to join forces and work together to accomplish movements that aren’t happening on their own (learned misuse).
+You may inadvertently call on inappropriate muscles to join forces and work together to accomplish movements that aren’t happening on their own (learned misuse).
 Or you may become accustomed to compensating without using the lazy muscles (learned disuse).
 The effects of both may remain after nerve function returns.
-Both can also effect the “good” side, which may have learned unnatural patterns while its muscles were assisting the nonworking muscles.
+Both can also affect the “good” side, which may have learned unnatural patterns while its muscles were assisting the nonworking muscles.